Rampage

 Entertainment without a plan

-And so, since we didn't really care that much, stopping playing it forever didn't traumatise us either.
-But still, I feel like I missed out on something when I think back on it every six and a half months.
-Unused gameplay features, levels we skimmed over or didn't try at all...
-I hope to discover lots of new features that will make me burst with nostalgia.
+But still, I feel like I've missed out on something when I think back on it every six and a half months.
+Unused gameplay features, levels that were rushed through or not tested at all...
+I hope to discover lots of new features that will make my nostalgia explode.

 Laughing in blocks... of buildings

 The intro scene begins, as if I were seeing it for the first time.
-Well, the title screen appears.
-Against the backdrop of a stunning night-time city skyline, depending on our tolerance for horror, we are presented with a giant lizard that gets hit in the stomach by a shell, and an equally huge wolf, fist raised and lips curled, probably yelling at the person who launched the missile in question.
-In the middle, the word Rampage is written in huge yellow and red letters, with a hairy arm piercing through the P. Between the stubby fingers of this arm stands a woman with her fists on her hips, looking moderately annoyed by her situation, wearing a rather skimpy red dress, and therefore perfectly suited to this kind of activity.
-Loooool, the chick who is captured like in King Kong, not even screaming in terror!
+Well, launch of the title screen, rather.
+Against the backdrop of a stunning night-time city skyline, depending on our tolerance for horror, we are presented with a giant lizard getting hit in the gut by a shell, and an equally huge wolf, fist raised and jaws bared, no doubt yelling at the person who fired the missile in question.
+In the middle, the word Rampage is written in huge yellow and red letters, with a hairy arm piercing through the P. Between the stubby fingers of this arm is a woman with her fists on her hips, looking moderately annoyed by her situation, wearing a rather skimpy red dress, and therefore perfectly suited to this kind of activity.
+But lol, the chick is captured like in King Kong and she's not even screaming in terror!
 It's so not believable!
 Apart from that detail, um...
-ALRIGHT IT'S AWESOME!
+BUT IT'S AWESOME!

-Randall didn't lie to me, this image alone is pretty heavy stuff, especially for a six or seven-year-old kid who grew up on Sly and Governator's big pecs.
-We quickly learn that the reptile is called Lizzy, the canine is called Ralph, and the arm belongs to a big primate with the sweet name of George.
-The woman in the dress is called Denise, but that's my own invention.
-We'll skip over the lore, which explains why these three aberrations exist: human beings who mutated due to scientific experiments gone wrong.
-A different experiment for each one, but with seemingly similar timing, because why not?
+Randall didn't lie to me, this image alone is pretty heavy stuff, especially for a six or seven-year-old kid who grew up watching Sly and the Governator flex their muscles.
+We quickly learn that the reptile is called Lizzy, the dog is called Ralph, and the arm belongs to a big primate with the sweet name of George.
+The woman in the dress is called Denise, but that's my invention.
+We quickly move on to the lore, which explains why these three aberrations exist: human beings who have mutated as a result of scientific experiments gone wrong.
+A different experiment for each of them, but at a similar time, because why not?
 We love coincidences like that.
 As in IK+, you can play with one, two or three players.
 And unlike IK+, you have to blow up buildings to win.

-You climb on top of them and hit them in lots of places to knock them down, then move on to the next level, and so on, perpetuating the chain of gameplay that is, admittedly, a tad repetitive.
+You climb on top of them and hit them in lots of places to knock them down, then you move on to the next level, and so on, perpetuating the long chain of gameplay that is a tad repetitive.
 Many critics emphasise this point.
 Well, we didn't have time to get bored, we died before that.
 Of course, the other people, the ones who haven't mutated, defend themselves a little.
 At least the ones who work in the army.
-Each stage sends us more and more helicopters, soldiers equipped with guns, sticks of dynamite or bombs, tanks...
-Besides, I know that our demolition operation is taking place in the United States, but still !
-There are a lot of armed individuals in these buildings!
-And they're shooting at us without mercy!
-It's not easy to dodge everything that's coming at us, with our ten-metre-high carcass to lug around.
+Each stage sends us more and more helicopters, soldiers equipped with guns, sticks of dynamite or bombs, tanks... in fact, I know that our demolition company is based in the United States, but there are still a lot of armed individuals in these buildings!
+And they shamelessly shoot at us too!
+It's not easy to avoid everything that comes at us, with our big ten-metre-high carcass to carry around.

 We always ended up getting buried under bullets and rockets.
 To be honest, I found it really hard pretty quickly.
 To think that there were 128 stages, each representing an American city (the names of which vary depending on the port, with some even being exported to Canada), and that you have to play through each one six times to actually finish Rampage!
 At least that's how it was on Arcade.
 Apparently, the developers claimed that no one had ever seen the end of it.
 Well, yes, it's easy to design a game that's impossible to finish when you use this kind of loop.
 A Super Ghouls'n Ghosts that's three times longer and has to be replayed fifteen times?
 No one finishes that either.
 Nor do they finish R-Type Delta.
 But in those two, you have to accomplish the feat of completing them even once.
 At least in Rampage, you can fight back and blow up just about anything with a single punch.

-Except for buildings, which take a little longer, obviously.
-But destroying a helicopter that halved your health bar is still pretty satisfying.
+Apart from buildings, they take a little longer, so don't overdo it.
+But destroying a chopper that halved our health bar is still a thrill.
 Crushing two tanks, a tram and five cars without getting hit once is even better.
-And then we eat too, all the time; mostly people calling for help from their shabby flats, at least those who don't have their super golden bullet card from the NRA.
+And then we eat all the time, mostly people calling for help from their shabby flats, at least those who don't have their super golden bullet card from the NRA.
 They give us a little health when we bite them, ‘Thank you for your service’.
 By the way, the woman in red on the home screen is one of the potential victims.
-In the arcade version, I saw her beat up fat George and run away while she was trapped in his hand, ready to be devoured; so I had misjudged her, with her make-up and cleavage.
-She was actually just angry, and very capable of defending herself.
-Getting a lesson in feminism from a 1986 game in which big monsters tear down buildings for fun hurts my deconstruction.
+In the arcade version, I saw her beat up fat George and run away while she was trapped in his hand, ready to be devoured; I had misjudged her, with her make-up and cleavage.
+She was actually just angry, and quite capable of defending herself.
+Getting a lesson in feminism from a 1986 game in which big monsters tear down buildings for fun, it hurts my deconstruction.

 That said, I don't think her cousin in the Atari ST version was doing so well, which is where my prejudices come from.
 Except that one of the monsters you play was a woman before being exploited by crooked lab technicians!
 So, is Rampage an ally of the cause or what?
 I'll leave the answer to others.
 But let's get back to the topic at hand.
 Who else can we snack on?
 The mutants themselves!
 When their health bar drops to zero, they revert to human form and try to slip quietly off the screen.
 They hold their crotches, since they're naked, lmaooooo.
 All the more reason to eat them, right?
 They should have just worn underpants from the same brand as the clothes found in Dragon Ball.
 Do people end up naked after taking three Final Flashes in Dragon Ball Super Butoden 2?
 Never!
 Come on, get in line, you so-called woke video game!
 I didn't mention it, but absolutely everything I just said made us laugh hysterically.